CA-APM/ca-apm-fieldpack-nginx/README.md

  - The status URL specified in the prerequisites
  - The interval at which to poll that URL in milliseconds
  - The host and port the CA APM EPAgent is using for HTTP
+ - The Connection type to ATC REST API
+ - The Host and Port to ATC REST API
+ - ATC Token
+ - Proxy info

 Here is a sample **param.json** file with nginx and the EPAgent both running on the localhost: